Differentially Private Model Merging: Related Work and Preliminaries

 \textbf{Differential Privacy.} Differential privacy (DP)~\citep{dwork2006differential} (Definition~\ref{def:dp}) is a classic statistical framework of measuring privacy properties for randomized algorithms.
-In machine learning, the dominant approach to enforcing DP constraints is to use DP variants of stochastic gradient descent (DP-SGD~\citep{abadi2016deep}), which clip per-example gradients and add calibrated noise at each iteration. \begin{definition}[Differential Privacy~\citep{dwork2006differential}] A randomized mechanism $\mathcal{M}$ that operates on datasets consisting of individual datapoints is \emph{$(\varepsilon,\delta)$-DP} if for all (measurable) subsets $S$ of outputs and for all neighboring datasets $D,D^\prime$ that differ in exactly one record, we have
+In machine learning, the dominant approach to enforcing DP constraints is to use DP variants of stochastic gradient descent (DP-SGD~\citep{abadi2016deep}), which clip per-example gradients and add calibrated noise at each iteration. \begin{definition}[Differential Privacy~\citep{dwork2006differential}] A randomized mechanism $\mathcal{M}$ that operates on datasets consisting of individual datapoints is \emph{$(\varepsilon,\delta)$-DP} if for all (measurable) subsets $S$ of outputs and for all neighboring datasets $D,D^\prime$ that have the same size and differ in exactly one record, we have $ \Pr[\mathcal{M}(D)\in S] \le e^{\varepsilon}\Pr[\mathcal{M}(D^\prime)\in S] + \delta.$ When $\delta=0$, we simply say that $\mathcal{M}$ is \emph{$\varepsilon$-DP}. \end{definition} Popular privacy accounting techniques, such as those based on R\'enyi differential privacy (RDP) and privacy loss distributions (PLD)~\citep{mironov2017renyi,wang2019subsampled,dong2022gaussian,meiser2018tight,gopi2021numerical,koskela2021tight,doroshenko2022connect,sommer2018privacy}, yield tighter bounds on the cumulative privacy loss and have become standard in practical deployments of DP-SGD.
+In this work, we explore RDP and PLD accountants to audit privacy of our proposed approaches.
+For neighboring datasets $D$ and $D'$, RDP uses R\'enyi divergence of order $\alpha$ (denoted as $D_{\alpha}$) to measure the difference between output distributions, forming a curve (\textit{RDP parameters} or \textit{profiles}) $\alpha\mapsto \varepsilon_\alpha$, where